 Montreal is also a very walkable city, so if you’re staying in a central location such as Downtown Montreal or Old Port, then you can easily walk or bike to all the major attractions.

-If you want to give you feet a rest and experience a fun way to get to know the city, consider riding the Hop-On Hop-Off Bus Tour.
+If you want to give your feet a rest and experience a fun way to get to know the city, consider riding the Hop-On Hop-Off Bus Tour or doing this popular scooter sightseeing tour.

 This is an excellent way to see the top sights and learn more about Montreal with an engaging commentary.